|

 Then we abruptly pulled up to a huge line at the border.
 It was 21 vehicles deep and not moving.
 The sun was beating down on us, and we bought cold water from a local woman who embraced capitalism by catering to the cars/trucks in line.
 Brilliant!

 Getting out of Russia was surprisingly easy…if you don’t include the waiting.
-The guards there told us “Good Luck.” in a stern Russian accent – did that meant we would need luck at the Kazak border?
-After we left Russia, we had a long drive through no man’s land to Kazakhstan where we were put through the paces of forms, lines, wrong moves, and questions.
+The guards there told us “Good Luck.” in a stern Russian accent – did that mean we would need luck at the Kazak border?
+After we left Russia, we had a long drive through no man’s land to Kazakhstan, where we were put through the paces of forms, lines, wrong moves, and questions.

 Fortunately, we once again were lucky and got through the process in about 2 1/2 hours without any bribes.
 They bid us farewell with the common English phrase spoken at every border crossing we’ve been through, “Good luck.”
 But the Kazakh border guard was very interested in our walkie-talkie that we use for convoying.
 Strangely, the team behind us, The Fighting Trousers, had to give up baby wipes to get their passage through the border!